Chen-Jiawen-Git/SSUIS-Serotyping/README.md

 Some serotypes have highly homologous CPS gene clusters that are difficult to distinguish based on full-length alignment alone.
 This tool introduces specific logic for the following two groups:

 #### A. Serotype 1 vs Serotype 14
 The CPS gene clusters of these two are almost identical.
-Studies indicate that point mutations in the `cpsK` gene (encoding sialyltransferase) are key to determining the serotype.
+Studies indicate that point mutations in the `cpsK` gene are key to determining the serotype.
 *   **Differentiation Strategy**: Detect the base at position **492** of the `cpsK` gene (relative to the start codon).
     *   **Serotype 1**: This position is **T** (encoding Cysteine, Cys).
     *   **Serotype 14**: This position is **G** (encoding Tryptophan, Trp).